 Steps should always be gone through with care and consideration, taking individual needs into account where necessary.
 Praise the behaviour you want to see.
-Do not pander to attention seekers.
 All learners must be given take up time in between steps.
 It is not possible to leap or accelerate steps for repeated low-level behaviours.